Skim by Section

 However, I'm also a fan of using up leftovers and using what you have on hand.
 So if you don't want to make a special trip to that store and you happen to have some leftover beefsteak tomatoes from grilling burgers that you need to use up or you have a couple of Roma tomatoes handy and you want to use those, go for it!
 The flavor, texture and look of this dish will vary slightly but really any tomato works and will still make a great dish.

-You can get a ball of fresh mozzarella and slice it into bite sized chunks or you can just get the pearls and save yourself from cutting the cheese (had to, sorry!).
+A ball of fresh mozzarella sliced into bite sized chunks works great or you can just get the pearls and save yourself from cutting the cheese (had to, sorry!).
 Both work well.
 The key is choosing fresh mozzarella vs. shredded or block mozzarella cheese.
 Fresh mozzarella has a lighter, squishier texture and a bit more flavor.

 Did you know if you put a sprig of basil in a cup of water, after about 2 week it will grow roots?!
 I discovered this on accident recently.
 I had no idea you could propagate basil this way!
 It's very handy even if you just want to keep your basil fresh longer, and not have to store it in the fridge.
 Once it gets roots you can plant it a pot with dirt and let it grow.
 Give it a try!